This post was last updated on 24 January, 2026.

 Big Ticket Items for Money Day

-Here’s some of the “big ticket” items on our Money Day agenda every year.
+Here are some of the “big ticket” items on our Money Day agenda every year.

 Resetting the Budget